 After energy, protein is the most important nutrient in a horse’s diet.
 Protein is needed to build good quality hoof, hair, skin, organ tissue, muscles, eyes, blood and bones.
-Protein is also a crucial part of enzymes and hormones.
-Protein is an absolutely essential nutrient in a horse’s diet and after water, is the most plentiful substance in a horse’s body.
+Protein is also a crucial part of enzymes and hormones and is an absolutely essential nutrient in a horse’s diet.
+After water, it’s the most plentiful substance in a horse’s body.

 But as with many nutrients, ‘proteins ain’t proteins’.
 Some protein is of very high quality, other proteins can be so low in quality that they will seriously limit a horse’s ability to grow, reproduce, perform or build muscle.
 So what determines protein quality?
 First, let’s look at what proteins are.